mwarning/KadNode/README.md

     This option can occur multiple times.

   * `--peerfile` *file-path*
-    Import/Export files from and to this file.
+    Import peers for bootstrapping and write good peers to this file on shutdown.

   * `--user` *name*
     Change the UUID after start.